-As of December 31, 2010, the Company's marketable securities consisted of tax-exempt municipal securities, variable rate demand notes ("VRDN"), equity securities and corporate bonds.
+As of December 31, 2011, the Company's marketable securities consisted of tax-exempt municipal securities, equity securities and corporate bonds.
 We determine the appropriate classification for certain investments in debt and equity securities, and classify our marketable securities as trading, available-for-sale or held-to-maturity.
-The Company classifies municipal securities, VRDN, the closed-end bond funds and certain of its corporate bonds, as available for sale; they are reported at fair value with unrealized gains and losses, net of taxes, shown as a component of other comprehensive income (loss) in stockholders' equity.
+The Company classifies municipal securities and certain of its corporate bonds, as available for sale; they are reported at fair value with unrealized gains and losses, net of taxes, shown as a component of accumulated other comprehensive income (loss) in stockholders' equity.
 Management considers available evidence in evaluating potential impairment of investments, including the duration and extent to which fair value is less than cost and the Company's ability and intent to hold the investments.
 In the event a loss is determined to be other-than-temporary, the loss will be recognized in the statement of operations.
 The equity securities are classified as trading and are reported at fair value with unrealized gains and losses, net of taxes, shown as a component of net income.
 Certain of the Company's corporate bonds are classified as held-to-maturity and are reported at amortized cost.